Q: What zone are we in?

 Q: Can you help me pick out plants for my window boxes?

 A: Sure, just be sure to include a thriller, a spiller and a filler.
 That’s something tall, something bushy and something that will cascade out of the box.
-Colors can be all the same or variations of one color, complimentary colors (for example, orange and blue or yellow and purple) or you can go with every color mixed together (you know who you are!).
+Colors can be all the same or variations of one color, complimentary colors or you can go with every color mixed together.
 We can point you in the right direction, give you a once over before you leave or you can leave us the planters and we’ll fill them for you for an additional cost for labor and soil.
 Check out our Services page.

 Q: How do I keep my hanging basket looking colorful and lush?

-A: Hanging baskets living in sunny locations can dry out very quickly, so one day of missed watering could be disastrous for your plants.
+A: Hanging baskets living in sunny locations can dry out very quickly.
 The best way to check if your baskets are dry is by lifting them up.
 If they are extremely light, water them at once.
 Stick your finger into the soil.
 If it feels dry one inch below the soil surface, then the plants are very thirsty.
 Remember to water long enough so that water runs out the drainage holes.